gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -V, --debug                      Print extra output for debugging.
     -h, --help                       Print this help

 Upload a local file or folder to a storage bucket.
 The first argument [local-file] should be the path of a local file or directory.
 The second argument [provider:/path] should contain the name or id of the provider.
 The [:/path] component is optional and can be used to specify the destination of the uploaded file or folder.
 The default destination is the same name as the [local-file], under the root directory '/'.
 This will overwrite any existing remote files that match the destination /path.
 ```

-### morpheus subnets
+### subnets

 ```
 Usage: morpheus subnets [command] [options]